Comcast hit with FCC's biggest cable fine ever

 Related: FCC votes to upgrade emergency smartphone alerts

-Comcast (CCV) will also be required to compensate or address complaints from customers who have disputed charges, and it will be barred from referring an account to collections or suspending an account that has a disputed charge.
+Comcast (CMCSA) will also be required to compensate or address complaints from customers who have disputed charges, and it will be barred from referring an account to collections or suspending an account that has a disputed charge.

 Comcast agreed to the fine without admitting any guilt.